Connaissance: Sean Bonney’s Oppositional Poetics + Poetics of Refusal

 Cover Image // Heading Image

-Jennifer Valdies is a writer and visual artist from California, currently studying poetry at UMass Amherst’s MFA for Poets & Writers.
-Her work can be found or is forthcoming in Annulet: a journal of poetics, FENCE, the tiny, and elsewhere.
+Jennifer Valdies is a poet from California, currently studying at UMass Amherst’s MFA for Poets & Writers.
+Her work can be found or is forthcoming in Annulet: a journal of poetics, b l u s h, FENCE, and elsewhere.